 Staying at a backcountry lodge inside Denali National Park is by far the best way to comfortably experience the park's beauty, wildlife, and remoteness.
 The Kantishna Roadhouse and Denali Backcountry Lodge are located some 90 miles down the Park Road.
 Guests arrive via a guided bus tour.
 Both offer shuttles to Wonder Lake, daily activities like guided hikes and fishing, and plenty of time to simply soak in solitude.
 A minimum two-night stay is required.

 A handful of other Denali Park properties are about 15 minutes down the highway from the park entrance.
 Travelers enjoy these properties more if they have their own rental car.

 - Denali Cabins - An all-cabin property, guests here enjoy rustic accommodations with modern comforts.
 Their communal fire pit is a favorite evening gathering spot.

 - The Lodge at Denali Park Village and Denali Grizzly Bear Resort - Tucked into woods along the Nenana River, both of these properties have lodge guest rooms and private cabins to choose from.

 - McKinley Princess Wilderness Lodge - Much farther afield, this resort is about two hours south of the park entrance.
 It boasts Denali mountain views and is a good place to overnight if you're interested in visiting Denali State Park as well as its much more famous national park neighbor.

-More Like This: How to Choose a Denali National Park Bus Tour
+More Like This: Top 5 Denali Park Hikes